Mauritania woos investors to BirAllah gas field

 Mauritania’s approach to BirAllah shows Nouakchott is rooted to a vision of sustainable growth, with revenues planned to be reinvested into infrastructure and local initiatives to build lasting economic resilience.

-“We have succeeded in creating a stable environment that can guarantee future energy expansion,” said Minister Ould Khaled, stressing that Mauritania’s deep commitment to security and political stability-key assets in attracting long-term investment – are continually enhancing the country’s role in the global energy landscape.
+“We have succeeded in creating a stable environment that can guarantee future energy expansion,” says Minister Ould Khaled, stressing that Mauritania’s deep commitment to security and political stability-key assets in attracting long-term investment – are continually enhancing the country’s role in the global energy landscape.